FabricMC/fabric-docs/develop/blocks/block-entity-renderer.md

 You should register block entity renderers in your `ClientModInitializer` class.

-`BlockEntityRendererFactories` is a registry that maps each `BlockEntityType` with custom rendering code to its respective `BlockEntityRenderer`.
+`BlockEntityRenderers` is a registry that maps each `BlockEntityType` with custom rendering code to its respective `BlockEntityRenderer`.

 ## Drawing on Blocks {#drawing-on-blocks}